CCRI-Cyberknights/page/tests/README.md

 ### Problem Solved

 **Issue**: QR modal content was being clipped on mobile devices due to fixed viewport heights and missing bottom padding.
+Additionally, the modal backdrop wasn't properly covering the page content, allowing it to show through.

-**Root Cause**: CSS `h-screen` constraints and insufficient responsive design for mobile viewports.
+**Root Cause**: CSS `h-screen` constraints, insufficient responsive design for mobile viewports, and stacking context issues where the modal was constrained by its parent container.

 ### Solution Implemented